Calyx: Privacy-Preserving Multi-Token Optimistic-Rollup Protocol: Preliminaries

 \subsection{Merkle Tree}

-A Merkle tree~\cite{merkleTree} uses a collision-resistant hash function $h$ to build a data structure that supports efficient data membership proofs.
-It is a binary tree where data elements are stored in the leaves.
-For any internal node $n$, let $v_l$ and $v_r$ be the values stored in the left and right children of $n$, respectively.
-The value stored in $n$ is then defined as $h(v_l || v_r)$.
-As a result, the root of the tree acts as a commitment to all data stored in the tree.
-Moreover, it is possible to prove in logarithmic time that a specific leaf $l_i$ in a tree with root $r$ contains a given data item $d$.
-In our construction, we adopt a variant called an \emph{append-only Merkle tree}, defined as follows.
-Initially, all leaf values are set to $0$.
-The hash function $h$ is modified to a new function $h^*$ as follows:
+A Merkle tree~\cite{merkleTree} uses a collision-resistant hash function $h$ to build a data structure supporting efficient membership proofs.
+It is a binary tree of depth $D$ whose $2^D$ leaves store data elements; each internal node stores the hash $h(v_l \| v_r)$ of the values $v_l, v_r$ of its two children.
+The root thus acts as a commitment to all stored data, and the membership of a data item in a leaf can be proven with an inclusion proof of size $O(D)$.
+In our paper, we adopt a variant called an \emph{append-only Merkle tree}: all leaf values are initially set to $0$, elements are inserted into the leftmost empty leaf, and the hash function $h$ is replaced by

-The function $h^*$ remains collision-resistant if $h$ is collision-resistant.
-This structure can be used to append and locate newly generated coins without requiring storage of the hash values of all zero leaves.
+which remains collision-resistant if $h$ is.
+Under $h^*$, every empty subtree has value $0$ at every level, so the tree can be maintained without storing the hashes of empty regions.